symfony-x/.github/profile/README.md

 ### How!?

-Optimized AI (via Training, Fine Tuning, RAG (Graph), etc) for Symfony LAST Stack.
+Optimized AI (via Training, Fine Tuning, LoRAs for agets, RAG (Graph), etc) for Symfony LAST Stack coding.
 It makes sense.

 ### When!?

-Plans are for three traditional and one AI driven Symfony-X repos...
+These Three Repos are for Noobs, Education, and DIY developers that aren't fully DIY developers...

 symfony-x/symfony-x - super basic LAST Stack template